braingeneers/statdepth/README.md

 This package implements depth calculation methods for multivariate time-series data.

 ## 1. What is functional depth?
 Functional depth, specifically band depth, is a generalization of the median to a set of functions.
-Given a set of functions (or curves), functional depth answers the question: how can we order our curves with respect to centrality/outlyingness?
+Given a set of functions (or curves), band depths allows us to order our curves with respect to their "centrality."
+The larger the depth, the "deeper" the curve, and the curve with the highest band depth is the "most central" (in a not-so-formal sense 😀).

-This method implements the theory proposed in the paper *On the Concept of Depth for Functional Data* by authors López-Pintado and Juan Romo.
+This method implements the theory proposed in the paper [*On the Concept of Depth for Functional Data*](https://www.researchgate.net/publication/33397608_On_the_Concept_of_Depth_for_Functional_Data) by López-Pintado and Juan Romo.

 ## 2. Development